drcassar/viscnet/README.md

 pip install -r requirements.txt
 ```

+After this, install PyTorch and PyTorch-lightning following the instructions in their respective websites (https://pytorch.org/ and https://pytorch-lightning.readthedocs.io/en/latest/)

 ## Brief description of the script files
 - [models.py](./viscnet/models.py): class to build the models and function to train them.
 - [data.py](./viscnet/data.py): reads the data and splits it.